Jane Gilmore Rushing was born November 15, 1925 and grew up in Pyron

 West Texas writers had dared to tackle.
 Most of her work centers on

 cotton farms and early ranches in a land she calls the “too-late

-frontier”.
+frontier” in Pyron where she grew up.
 Her plots explore such sensitive topics as an affair

 between a mulatto girl and a West Texas cowboy and the painful